Filipino workers: Oil company abandoned us in Hurricane Ida

 NEW ORLEANS (AP) — As Hurricane Ida struck the Louisiana Gulf Coast in August 2021, Renato Decena and Rosel Hernandez watched the storm punch a hole in the roof of the bunkhouse where they were sheltered — abandoned, they allege, by their offshore oil industry employer as the hurricane bore down.

-“I could not think of anything to do but to pray and to pray,” Decena, who court records indicate worked for the company for about four years, told The Associated Press.
+“I could not think of anything to do but to pray and to pray,” Decena, whose court records indicate worked for the company for about four years, told The Associated Press.

 Grand Isle Shipyard not only denies the claims but has struck back with a counterclaim accusing the workers — whose lawsuit invokes federal human trafficking and fair housing laws — of defamation.
 The judge in the case dismissed the defamation allegations in a Jan.
 20 order but said the company could pursue them again once the workers’ lawsuit is concluded.